The Tragedy behind the Gothenburg Medals

 L-R Robert Brazil, John Cleland, and James Fitzgerald.
 Photo: Adelaide School of Photography, 1876.

-In September 1875 three men were honoured by the South Australian Government for the courage they displayed when the Gothenburg sank with fearsome loss of life.
-James Fitzgerald, John Cleland and Robert Brazil risked their lives to save themselves and the remaining survivors from the ill-fated steamer.
+In September 1875, the South Australian Government honoured three men for the courage they displayed when the Gothenburg sank with fearsome loss of life.
+James Fitzgerald, John Cleland and Robert Brazil had risked their lives to save other survivors from the ill-fated steamer.

 Illustration a the Human Society medal awarded to survivors of the Gothenburg shipwreck.
 Source: The Illustrated Adelaide News 1 Sep 1875, page 8.

-In just a few short hours the situation had become dire.
-Captain Pearce began preparations to abandon the ship starting with women and children first.
-It was now the early hours of the morning and pitch black.
-Most of the passengers were already milling around on deck despite the atrocious weather for few wished to remain below.
+In just a few short hours, the situation became dire.
+Captain Pearce began preparations to abandon the ship, starting with the evacuation of women and children.
+It was now around 3 a.m., and pitch-black.
+Most of the passengers were already up on deck despite the atrocious weather.
+Few wished to remain in their cabins below.

 The wreck of the Steamer Gothenburg.
 Source: Australasian Sketcher, 20 Mar 1875, p.
 13.

-Almost all drowned in the maelstrom of white water churned up by the powerful storm.
-A handful managed to swim back to the ship and were rescued by those who had already climbed into the ship’s rigging before the wave struck.
-There they stayed hoping to ride out the storm.
-Fitzgerald, Cleland, both passengers, and Brazil, a seaman, were among them.
+A lucky few managed to swim back to the ship and were rescued by those who had climbed into the ship’s rigging before the wave struck.
+There they clung, hoping to ride out the storm.
+James Fitzgerald, John Cleland, both passengers, and one of the crew, Robert Brazil, were among the survivors.

 The Gothenburg.
 Photo Courtesy State Library of Queensland.

-His first attempt failed and he returned to the relative safety of the main mast.
-James Fitzgerald then joined him and together they swam out repeatedly and cut away the tangled mess of ropes attaching it to the davits.
-Finally, they cut it free and tied it off with a length of rope but they were unable to right the craft by themselves.
+Cleland’s first attempt failed, and he swam back through the surging seas to the relative safety of the main mast.
+James Fitzgerald then joined him, and together they repeatedly swam out to the boat, cut away at the tangled mess of ropes, and then swam back to the mast to rest.
+Finally, they cut through the last of the ropes securing the boat to the davits.
+They then tied it off again with a length of rope attached to the mast.
+But the boat still floated upside down.
+They had been unable to right the craft on their own.

-Seeing them struggling, Robert Brazil swam out and joined them and with their combined weight they righted the lifeboat and were gratified to see that the oars were still lashed in place.
+Seeing the pair struggling, Robert Brazil swam out and joined them, and with their combined weight, they were able to flip the lifeboat over.
+Cleland and the others were relieved to see that the oars were still securely locked in place.

 The full story of the Gothenburg shipwreck is told in A Treacherous Coast: Ten Tales of Shipwreck and Survival from Queensland Waters, available as a Kindle eBook or paperback through Amazon.